BetweenWalls/PD2-Singleplayer/README.md

 * safely remove socketed gems/runes/jewels with Hel Rune
 * set the number of sockets with runes #1-6 based on the number of the rune used

-After getting whatever items you want, simply run the original PlugY.exe file to make the game run normally.

-## Modpacks
-In addition to the ["testing"](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks/testing) modpack that is setup by default to help with acquiring specific items, this collection also includes modpacks that are meant to be used for normal gameplay.
+In addition to the "testing" modpack, this collection also includes modpacks that are meant to be used for normal gameplay.
 [Modpacks](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks) can be anywhere between minimalist (only adding minor quality-of-life features and fixing bugs) and being practically entire mods in their own right, with complete balance overhauls or additional gameplay features.

 If you've made your own PD2 modpack and would like it to be available here, I'd be glad to add it.